Rookwood Weir is on track to provide new economic and employment opportunities for the agricultural industry and the community of Central Queensland.

 - Visit the Queensland Farmers’ Federation for advice on energy efficient irrigation practices.

-If you require any further information or wish to discuss the Rookwood Weir project with someone from the department, please contact us.
+If you require any further information or wish to discuss the Rookwood Weir project with someone from the department, please contact us by emailing email@example.com

 - Find out more about water management in the Fitzroy Basin.

-- Get updates on the Rookwood Weir project, or find out about accessing water from the scheme by calling Sunwater on 1800 423 213 or emailing email@example.com.
+- Get updates on the Rookwood Weir project, or call Sunwater on 1800 423 213 or email firstname.lastname@example.org.